How much money do I need for retirement?

 Before you rush into semi-retirement, you must ensure it's a realistic prospect.

-If you resign from your job without considering frustrating hurdles, like candidates over 40 are less likely to get a job offer, you could be on the road to serious financial difficulty.
+If you resign from your job without considering frustrating hurdles, such as the fact that candidates over 50 could find it takes longer to secure a new role, you could be on the road to serious financial difficulty.

 If you're aiming for a comfortable income and live alone, you'll need to ensure the amount you can claim from state or private pensions (or both) and what you earn adds up to around £20,000.